-The first verse of the first chapter of the Bible says, “In the beginning, God created the heavens and the earth.”
-In verse 27, God creates man as male and female in his own image, and then says in verse 31 that it is all very good.
-In chapter three, Adam and Eve reject God as their supreme wisdom and beauty and desire and thus bring down God’s curse on themselves, their posterity, and the natural order of creation: “Cursed is the ground because of you [says the Lord]; in pain you shall eat of it all the days of your life” (Genesis 3:17).
+The first verse of the first chapter of the Bible says, “In the beginning, God created the heavens and the earth” (Genesis 1:1).
+In verse 27, God creates man as male and female in his own image and then says in verse 31 that it is all very good.
+In chapter three, Adam and Eve reject God as their supreme wisdom, and beauty, and desire, and thus bring down God’s curse on themselves, their posterity, and the natural order of creation: “Cursed is the ground because of you [says the Lord]; in pain you shall eat of it all the days of your life” (Genesis 3:17).

 The Unendurable Sight of Suffering